blaizard/bzd/tools/bdl/docs/build.md

 During `composition` stage, all top level composition elements are being resolved.
 Nested composition elements are only resolved if the corresponding component is instantiated.
 Unused components in the build tree are automatically removed.

+The composition stage is done in 2 sub-stages, the first one that only process certain type of builtin expression, such as `bind` for example.
+This assigns contracts to expressions before being evaluated.
+The second stage process all elements.

 ## Generators

 Generators can follow a `preprocess` or a `composition` stage and are responsible for generating additional output.